ABOUT JUMEIRAH LAKE TOWERS

 - The district is named after the lakes that provide the pleasant waterfront promenades

-- A vibrant mix of offices, residences, retail, f&b outlets and hospitality
+- A vibrant mix of offices, residences, retail, food and beverage outlets and hospitality

 - Has its own pet-friendly park